WeiChiaChang/easter-eggs-mobile/README.md

 <a class="gif-pikachu" data-src='./images/pikachu.gif'>Pikachu</a>
 ```

-The rest of easter eggs follow this way as well 🎉
+#### The rest of easter eggs follow this way as well 🎉 , now enjoy it ! 🍾

-#### Now enjoy it! 🍾

 > This table can help you find out easter eggs as required :